Personalized Home Care for Alzheimer’s and Dementia

 Symptoms of Alzheimer’s and Dementia can vary significantly depending on the type of Dementia and the stage, and more importantly, the individual involved.

 In order to provide effective care, it starts with understanding cognitive disorders and how they impact the client’s perception of the world.
-This allows the Personal Assistant to be more patient, and to work with the client to manage activities of daily living.
+This allows the Care Professional to be more patient, and to work with the client to manage activities of daily living.

 From there, it is also about understanding what core interests are appealing to the client needing Alzheimer’s care or Dementia care.
 These often remain intact, less affected by Alzheimer’s disease or Dementia.
 Whether it’s music, art, nature, sports, math, science or other core interests, they provide a gateway to greater quality of life and happiness.